druths/xp/docs/manual/source/pipeline_design.rst

 The structure of a task
 #######################

-Since flex is entirely concerned with capturing computational workflows, tasks contain code in executable units called *blocks*.
+Since xp is entirely concerned with capturing computational workflows, tasks contain code in executable units called *blocks*.
 In order to link tasks to one another, a task can depend on one or more other tasks (called its *dependencies*).